 Also called the Merchant’s stone, Citrine is good for attracting wealth and success.
 It is the perfect stone for manifesting abundance and prosperity.
 If you need assistance in all your money ventures, citrine is the perfect crystal for you.
 It is especially useful for commercial success.

 It’s an excellent tool to have in your pocket or purse to increase the flow of money-energy around you.
 Citrine also spreads positive, energetic light and imparts joy, delight, and enthusiasm.
-It’s a great stone to have in a space where you want to attract negative energies.
+It’s a great stone to have in a space where you want to remove negative energies.
 Citrine will transmute them into positive and joyful energies.

 With its vibrant yellow color, Citrine also symbolizes the summer months and the warmth of the sun.
 The transparency of the stone is also said to bring comfort and energy, and help you organize your thoughts.